darchlabs/synchronizer-v2/README.md

 The first solution was designed for the product `DeFi for People`.
 This solution was implemented using TypeScript as the main programming language.
 While I work as a first solution, its has a lot of limitations or restriction because we were using a relational database, whatever implement customs models in the repository code, for this reason, the solution is specific to the project `DFP`

-This implementation is a base for thinking of a better way to implement this, it's not easy, but it's necessary a solution can be used for different users and contexts, independent of the smart contract that using.
+This implementation is a base for thinking of a better way to implement this, it's not easy, but it's necessary a solution can be used for different users and contexts, independently of the smart contract that is using.

 ### Proposal solution v2 (Cron/DB/API)

 The v2 is the first MVP implemented by `Darch Labs`.
 The solution it's implemented using `Golang` language.
-The main work uses a Cronjob that, based on inserted ABI, it possible to get the related information from the event, specified in this ABI.
+The main work uses a Cronjob that, based on an inserted ABI, it is possible to get the related information from the event, specified in it.

-The Cron is triggered using programming language, for this reason, the solution needed a lot of care in a broken case while an event is listening, because the service is crash, affect to all events that listen at this moment.
+The Cron is triggered using programming language, for this reason, the solution needed a lot of care in a broken case while an event is listening, because if the service is crash, it would affect to all the events listener that are running at that moment.

 The v2 provides an application interface for managing the events, for example: getting events, adding a new event, and removing a specific event.

 ### Proposal solution v3 (Cron/DB/API)

-In the future, we are planning to use independent processes to manage the instances separately. this approach is better because each process doesn't affect another synchronizer.
+In the future, we are planning to use independent processes to manage the instances separately. this approach is better because each process doesn't affect any other synchronizer.

 We think that we can use the Kubernetes cluster with native cronjob implementation to run all synchonizers.
 Also with this approach, we can offer more scalability to our clients.